 The Evil Within 2 is packed with skin-crawling set-pieces like this, each one as inventive as the last.
 But Tango Gameworks’ impeccable sequel is much more than a list of the best moments in horror games.
 Slaying bosses and exploring spooky mansions are separated by open-world sections where you never know what is waiting for you: some much-needed shotgun shells or a devious spectre that will continue to haunt you for the remainder of your playthrough.

 Underneath the whip-smart enemy and level design, The Evil Within 2 stays true to its survival horror roots, always pitting you against one more crazed enemy than you have bullets for.
+If that’s still not enough to convince you then take a look at our The Evil Within 2 review.

 The best horror games make you feel utterly powerless, and in Alien: Isolation it is your wits, your knack for crawling under desks and into lockers, and a variety of distractions that will save you from the hulking, Gigerian horror.
 A deadly creature who can appear at any moment, unscripted, and without warning: what more could you ask for from a horror game antagonist?

-2017’s bold first-person reimagining of Resident Evil is unquestionably a contender for the ‘best Resident Evil game’ crown.
+2017’s bold first-person reimagining of Resident Evil is unquestionably a contender for the ‘best Resident Evil game’crown.
 Taking inspiration from the popularity of claustrophobic, uncomfortable western horror games like Amnesia and Outlast, Resident Evil 7 locks you in a filthy house and asks you to outsmart and survive the crazed Baker family.

 Replacing legions of zombies with just three relentless antagonists is perhaps Capcom’s smartest decision in over a decade of their flagship horror series, the proof being in the nightmares you still have weeks after playing.